isomerpages/govtech-corp/media/technews/_posts/2020-11-24-post-Drones that keep Singapore going.md

 <p>Building inspections can be dangerous and time-consuming affairs, where
 there is the risk of accidents and falls.
 Not to mention, a lot of equipment and manpower is needed to ensure this happens safely.</p>
-<p>SLA’s way of overcoming this?&nbsp;<a href="https://www.sla.gov.sg/qql/slot/u143/Newsroom/Newsletter/LANDAPR19/sla-suave.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Flying drones equipped with an algorithm called SUAVE</a>&nbsp;(Smart
+<p>SLA’s way of overcoming this?&nbsp;Flying drones equipped with an algorithm
-Unmanned Aerial Vehicle Enhanced) which analyses buildings for defects and potential maintenance issues.
+called SUAVE&nbsp;(Smart Unmanned Aerial Vehicle Enhanced) which analyses buildings for defects and potential maintenance issues.
 Small cracks, debris, water ponding, you name it!</p>
 <p>The results are pretty impressive – the use of drones saves up to 80%
 for time and only uses 60% of the cost required for a conventional inspection.</p>
 <h3>Island hopping, drone style</h3>
 <p>Most drones rely on 4G and WiFi for operation and navigation.
 However,
 when out at sea, both of these signals are affected by sea waves, weather conditions and passing ships.</p>
-<p>That said,&nbsp;<a href="https://www.tech.gov.sg/media/technews/bringing-connectivity-to-the-southern-islands" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">SLA and GovTech</a>&nbsp;is
+<p>That said,&nbsp;SLA and GovTech&nbsp;is running trials with a way to get
-running trials with a way to get past this, by deploying a&nbsp;<a href="https://www.straitstimes.com/tech/unmanned-drones-for-monitoring-singapores-southern-islands-on-trial" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">large drone that uses TVWS (TV White Space)</a>, which, at the risk of sounding very nerdy – is the inactive space found between channels actively used in UHF and VHF spectrum with frequency spans from 470 MHz - 790 MHz.</p>
+past this, by deploying a&nbsp;large drone that uses TVWS (TV White Space), which, at the risk of sounding very nerdy – is the inactive space found between channels actively used in UHF and VHF spectrum with frequency spans from 470 MHz - 790 MHz.</p>